-The grants from the Government of Quebec are to fund the costs incurred with respect to the museum renovations and exhibits.
+Included in grants receivable are amounts receivable from the Government of Quebec to fund the costs incurred with respect to the museum renovations and exhibits.
 The government has made arrangements for the Museum to receive the full amount of the grants as loans from the Caisse Desjardins (see Note 8).
 As the government repays the loans directly to Caisse Desjardins, subject to grant conditions, the Museum records the receipt of the funds as a decrease of the grant receivable from the Government of Quebec.